-GAs in such very large, high-dimensional spaces, have reached significant performance in pattern recognition and clustering in artificial and empirical data sets with both overlapping and non-overlapping class boundaries, in various dimensions and number of cluster ranges (\cite{maulik2000genetic}).
+GAs in such very large, high-dimensional spaces, have reached significant performance in pattern recognition and clustering in artificial and empirical data sets, in various dimensions and number of cluster ranges (\cite{maulik2000genetic}).
 GA-clustering algorithms notably outperformed than the traditional K-means algorithm.
 Similar performance was achieved in computational protein design (\cite{street1999computational}) molecular geometry optimization by \cite{deaven1995molecular}.
-Determining the lowest energy configurations of a collection of atoms is NP-hard and covers a very large space of possible solutions, as the number of candidates scales exponentially with the number of atoms.
-Nevertheless, the GA found the best structure, in spite of strong directional bonds between different structure.
+Determining the lowest energy configurations of a collection of atoms is \textit{NP-hard} (a class of problems that notably require a long -polynomial- time for solving) and covers a very large space of possible solutions, as the number of candidates scales exponentially with the number of atoms.
+Nevertheless, the GA quickly found the best structure, in spite of strong directional bonds between different structure.
 By so doing, the GA outperformed simulated annealing (SA).
-In large flow-shop sequencing problems, GAs reached near-optimal solutions more quickly than SA (\cite{reeves1995genetic}), or than local discriminant analysis (\cite{varetto1998genetic}), showing its relevance for large and difficult combinatorial problems.
-GAs have been developed by \cite{packard1990genetic} to evolve prediction models.
-Searching through the -huge- space of sets of conditions and predictions, the algorithm identified regions of predictability in stock market data, and obtained robust results in out of sample forecasting. \cite{axelrod1987evolution}'s GA application to the Prisoner's dilemma efficiently scanned over $2^{64}$ (16 quadrillion)) strategies, exploited some weaknesses in sample strategies to perform best than the optimal tit for tat rule (cooperate unless the opponent has defected, then defect), and developed tit for that on its own.
-Recently, \cite{vie2020blotto} used a GA to identify optimal strategies in completely open environments that admitted countably many alternatives, and \cite{mirjalili2020genetic} reconstructed images based on random samples.
-Whether they explore the set of prediction rules (\cite{waheeb2019new}, \cite{han2019using}), of computer programs (\cite{devarriya2020unbalanced}), of deep neural network architectures (\cite{chung2020genetic}), strategies in games (\cite{axelrod1987evolution}, \cite{vie2020blotto}), the space of different combinations of portfolios (\cite{lwin2014learning}), economic behaviors (\cite{chatterjee2018efficient}), the search spaces involved are often very large.
-Most of them also exhibit complicated structure: non smoothness, non differentiability, non convexity, multi-modality: we denote them as "rugged" spaces.
+In large flow-shop sequencing problems, GAs reached near-optimal solutions more quickly than SA (\cite{reeves1995genetic}), or than local discriminant analysis (\cite{varetto1998genetic}), showing its relevance for large and difficult combinatorial problems. \cite{packard1990genetic} evolved prediction models in financial markets.
+Searching through the -huge- space of sets of conditions and predictions, the algorithm identified regions of predictability in stock market data, and obtained robust results in out of sample forecasting.